 Sensitivity assessments suggest there is the potential for static gear such as traps to cause damage to rocky reefs and sensitive epifauna (Eno et al., 2013).
-Vertical rock with associated species were shown to be highly sensitive to traps only at moderateheavy fishing intensity (Eno et al., 2013).
-Rock with low-lying fast-growing faunal turf were shown to have medium sensitivity to traps at high fishing intensity (Eno et al., 2013).
-Rock with erect and branching species were shown to have medium sensitivity to traps at moderate-heavy fishing intensity (Eno et al., 2013).
+Vertical rock with associated species were shown to be highly sensitive to traps at heavy and moderate fishing intensities (Eno et al., 2013).
+Rock with low-lying fast-growing faunal turf were shown to have medium sensitivity to traps at heavy and moderate fishing intensities (Eno et al., 2013).
+Rock with erect and branching species were shown to have medium sensitivity to traps at heavy and moderate fishing intensities (Eno et al., 2013).
 These assessments allocated resistance and resilience scores to derive sensitivity by using the best available information that may or may not have been supported by empirical evidence from well-designed experimental studies (Eno et al., 2013).
 Empirical studies on the other hand have had mixed results with some finding evidence that rocky reef habitats and their communities are relatively unaffected by potting (Eno et al., 2001; Coleman et al., 2013; Haynes, et al., 2014).
 JNCC and Natural England (JNCC and Natural England, 2011) advised that the impacts of weights and anchors associated with static gear and hauling of gear can damage some species within fragile sponge and anthozoan communities on subtidal rocky habitats, but that other species appear to be resilient to individual fishing operations.
 They concluded that the sensitivity of these species to low intensity potting is low (JNCC and Natural England, 2011).

 Rocky reef also has varying sensitivities to the biological effects of traps, such as removal of target and non-target species.
 Removal of characterising species may result in the loss of the biotope (Readman, 2018a) and the removal of commercial fishery species such as crustacea may impact the productivity and community composition of the reef feature (Babcock et al., 1999).
-These sensitivities will vary by biotope and fishing intensity.
+These sensitivities will vary by biotope and fishing intensity (Rees et al., 2021).